With six TURNABLE wheels!

 All aboard the Number Train!

-A spectacular lift-the-flap rhyming counting book that’s also an incredible fold-out train.
+A spectacular lift-the-flap counting book that’s also an incredible fold-out train.

 “The highly inventive format, combined with playful rhyming text, counting elements and joyful illustrations make this a truly fun and original early learning book for pre-schoolers.”